Frequently Asked Questions

 How much does your produce cost?

-Garden produce is available during our twice-weekly markets by donation.
-Donations should be based on fair market prices – in other words, what you would pay for produce at a farmers’ market.
-All donations for Garden produce go to support the Tubahumurize Association for women in Rwanda.
+Garden produce is available during our twice-weekly markets.
+Our prices are comparable to what you would pay for organic produce at a Farmers’ Market.
+All proceeds from Garden produce go to support the Tubahumurize Association for women in Rwanda.

 What forms of payment do you accept for produce?